-Ryan Conger is an active performer and studio musician- specializing in the Hammond organ, synthesizers, and vintage electro-mechanical keyboards, music educator, audio engineer, graphic designer, and multimedia producer.
+Ryan Conger is a music educator, audio engineer, graphic designer, and multimedia producer, active performer, and studio musician- specializing in the Hammond organ, synthesizers, and vintage electro-mechanical keyboards.
 He holds a Master’s Degree in Music Technology at Southern Utah University and a Bachelor’s Degree in Jazz Studies from Utah State University.
 He is an adjunct professor at Utah State University where he teaches jazz piano and music education.
-He is also a music technology, performance, and radio broadcasting instructor at Fast Forward Charter High School in Logan, Utah.
+He is also a music and audio technology instructor at Fast Forward Charter High School in Logan, Utah.

 Ryan Conger has performed at a number of prestigious international jazz festivals including The Montreux, Vienne, and Umbria Jazz Festivals.
-He maintains a busy local performance schedule with a wide variety of Utah based bands including: The Joe McQueen Quartet, Talia Keys and the Love, Mountain Boogaloo, Earthestra, and the Ryan Conger Band.
+He also maintains a busy local performance schedule with a wide variety of Utah based bands including: The Joe McQueen Quartet, Talia Keys and the Love, Mountain Boogaloo, and the Ryan Conger Group.

-Ryan has also recorded, produced, and performed on a number of critically acclaimed studio albums, recently including: We’re Here– Talia Keys and the Love (2018), Water– Grits Green (2017), Earthestra– Ryan Conger (2016), The Legendary Joe McQueen Quartet (2014).
+With his unique skill set, in-depth experience, and impressive collection of vintage keyboard equipment, Ryan is a very in-demand studio musician.
+Ryan has recorded, produced, and performed on a number of critically acclaimed studio albums recently, including: We’re Here– Talia Keys and the Love (2018), Water– Grits Green (2017), Earthestra– Ryan Conger (2016), The Legendary Joe McQueen Quartet (2014).
 He also composed the original soundtrack music for the documentary film, A Tale of Two Totters (2010).